CHURCHILL DOWNS RELEASES DERBY, OAKS EQUINE SECURITY PROTOCOLS;

 - Horses participating in the Kentucky Derby and Kentucky Oaks will be escorted by security personnel to the paddock.
 When schooling, they will receive priority for paddock schooling;

-- Horse identification will be performed by two Churchill Downs Racetrack horse identifiers at the barn on Thursday, May 2, and again on race day in the saddling paddock; and
+- Horse identification will be performed by a Churchill Downs Racetrack horse identifier at the barn on Thursday, May 5, and again on race day in the saddling paddock; and

 - All jockeys will be subjected to magnetic wand scans prior to the Kentucky Derby, Kentucky Oaks and other random races.